 Let me tell you: the experience of the kind Shane has is priceless when it comes to making records.
 First, it saves a lot of time when it comes to mixing, cutting, etc. Then, and perhaps most important, Shane has a nice (and very patient) way of telling the artist what he is looking for in the vocal takes.
 He is also aware that the song should be built up in terms of vocals, so that each chorus is slightly different, changing the vocal pitch, attack and so forth.

 When it comes to vocal takes, this is by far the most professional studio I have recorded at.
 Basically, Shane has all the various modern vocal tools that are cutting edge today and, importantly, he knows how to use them.

-Shane is really good when it comes to giving constructive suggestions on how to improve the song.
+Shane is good when it comes to giving constructive suggestions on how to improve the song.
 As a trained musician Shane is quick to get up from his chair, test harmonies and come with helpful suggestions on how to add new vocal parts.
 This helped really make the vocals stand out.

 Relaxing at Westpoint Studios while the vocal mixed by Shane.